 On June 22, 2015, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") and related financing documents with entities affiliated with existing institutional investors in the Company providing for the issuance of \$42.5 million aggregate principal amount (the "Financing") of senior secured notes (the "Notes"), senior secured convertible debentures (the "Debentures") and warrants (the "Warrants") to purchase 3.0 million shares of common stock at an exercise price of \$0.75 per share.
 The Company sold \$10.0 million aggregate principal amount of Notes bearing interest at 9% per year with a maturity date of the earlier of 30 days after the Company obtains stockholder approval of stock issuances under the Debentures and the Warrants or November 30, 2015.
 The Company also issued \$32.5 million aggregate principal amount of Debentures that, subject to certain ownership limitations and stockholder approval conditions, will be convertible into approximately 43.3 million shares of Company common stock at an initial conversion price of \$0.75 per share.
-The Debentures bear interest at the rate of 2.25% per year, and, unless previously converted, will mature on the five-year anniversary of the date of issuance.
-Under the terms of the Debentures and the Warrants, the issuances of shares of the common stock upon conversion of the Debentures and upon exercise of the Warrants are subject to stockholder approval of such issuances and an amendment to the Company's certificate of incorporation to increase the Company's authorized shares of common stock.
+The Debentures and the Warrants, the issuances of shares of the common stock upon conversion of the Debentures and the Warrants, the issuances of shares of the common stock upon conversion of the Debentures and upon exercise of the Warrants are subject to stockholder approval of such issuances and an amendment to the Company's certificate of incorporation to increase the Company's authorized shares of common stock.
 Upon receipt of stockholder approval, the Company has also agreed to reprice outstanding warrants held by certain investors to reduce the exercise price to \$0.75 per share.
 For a more detailed discussion of the financing transaction, see the Form S-3 Registration Statement filed with the Securities and Exchange Commission on July 22, 2015.